What Are the Arizona Tint Laws? Tint Regulations

 The Bylaws on Window Tinting Film Darkness

 Rules about the Arizona Windows Tint Darkness Laws.
-Besides reflectiveness, the tint darkness (indicated in percentages) is highly important as well.
+Besides reflectiveness, the tint darkness (indicated in percentages) is also highly important.
 The darkness of your car window tinting is measured by Visible Light Transmission percentage (VLT%).
+The window tint law has rules and regulations about tint darkness that apply to your whole car.

 Front Windshield: Non-reflective tint is allowed above the manufacturer’s AS-1 line.